-Figure 13: Implementation specification (deterministic version) of HAETAE key generation
+Figure 15: Implementation specification (deterministic version) of HAETAE verification

 - 3. Multiply every sample from Step 1 by the result of Step 2. - 4.
-Check the l_2 norm of the resulting vector, start from Step 1 if this is bigger than B_0N .
+Check the $\ell_2$ norm of the resulting vector, start from Step 1 if this is bigger than $B_0N$ .

-In the following, we explain how the Gaussian sampling and the inverse square root approximation can be implemented efficiently.
+In the following, we explain how the Gaussian sampling and the approximation of the inverse of the square root can be implemented efficiently.
 Besides, we choose to generate each of the $k+\ell$ polynomials independently, which helps parallelizing the randomness generation for implementations that use vectorization and hardware implementations.
-Then, for the first two polynomials, we generate one more Gaussian sample each, which is never stored but included in the sum of squared samples.